unipartdigital/udes-open/addons/udes_api/README.md

 HTTP Method: POST
 Old method(s): none
 ```
-* @param id - id of the batch to mark as having an unpickable move line
+* @param id - id of the batch to get next task to pick

-Returns the information of the next task to pick: location, product, package, serial numbers, quantity to pick.
+Returns the information of the next task to pick: picking_id and quant_id or package_id.

 ## Stock Picking Priorities
 ```